• Skip to main content

 Jump to Recipe

-This recipe for a homemade barbecue chicken marinade is especially awesome with chicken wings and will have your family coming back for seconds.
-Made with 5 whole food ingredients!Marinade slathered on grilled chicken pieces on a plate
+This recipe for homemade barbecue chicken wing sauce and marinade will have your family coming back for seconds.
+Made with 5 whole food ingredients blended in less than five minutes!

 Print

-This recipe for a homemade barbecue chicken marinade will have your family coming back for seconds.
+This recipe for a homemade barbecue marinade for chicken wings will have your family coming back for seconds.
 Made with 5 whole food ingredients!

 Prep Time 5 minutes